FNBUBBLES420-ORG/VisualGuide/README.md

 ---

-## Quick Start
+## Quick Start (60 Seconds)

-1. Download VisualGuide from the official page
+**Typical install time:**

+* **5–10 minutes** (no CUDA)
+* **10–20 minutes** (CUDA systems)

+1. Download and run the **VisualGuide™ installer** — it installs all required components if they are missing
+2. When prompted by the **Python installer**, be sure to click **ADD TO PATH** so VisualGuide can function correctly
+3. If using the **NVIDIA CUDA/cuDNN installer**:

-2. Run the MSI installer (administrator required)
+   * Run the installer
+   * Double-click the new desktop icon to verify system compatibility and complete CUDA/cuDNN setup
-3. Launch VisualGuide from the Desktop or Start Menu
+4. Launch VisualGuide™ from your **Desktop or Start Menu**
-4. Choose your AI model (YOLO or ONNX)
-5. Select a target game or application window
-6. Enable overlays and adjust accessibility settings
+5. Choose a mode or visual model, enable overlays, and adjust comfort settings

-No command line.
-No manual dependency setup.
+Need help?
+Join our Discord community.

 ---

-## Accessibility, Safety & Ethics
+## Safety & Fair Play

-VisualGuide is designed as **assistive technology**, not a cheat.

-### Accessibility

-* High contrast and colorblind-friendly modes
-* Scalable text and UI
-* Keyboard-only navigation
-* Screen reader compatible UI (Narrator, NVDA, JAWS)

-### Fair Play & Non-Invasive Design

-VisualGuide:

-* ❌ Does **not** modify game files
-* ❌ Does **not** inject into processes
+Built for **accessibility, user autonomy, and fair play**.

+* Overlays only — no automation
-* ❌ Does **not** control mouse or keyboard input
+* No input control
-* ❌ Does **not** automate gameplay

-✔️ External overlay only
-✔️ Local processing on your PC
+* No game modification
+* Local-only processing

+VisualGuide exists to **support users**, not to replace skill or decision-making.

 ---

 ## Frequently Asked Questions

-**Is VisualGuide an aimbot or cheat?**
+**Is this an aimbot?**
+No. VisualGuide does not automate aiming or gameplay actions.

+**Does it control my mouse or inputs?**
+No. VisualGuide never controls mouse, keyboard, or any user input.

+**Does it inject into games or modify memory?**
-No. VisualGuide provides visual assistance only and does not automate gameplay.
+No. VisualGuide does not inject into games and does not access or modify game memory.

-**Will this get me banned?**
+**Will it get me banned?**
-VisualGuide avoids behaviors associated with cheats and is designed for accessibility use.
+VisualGuide is designed for accessibility overlays only and avoids behaviors associated with cheating.

+**What does it display on screen?**
+Optional overlays such as highlights, guides, **bounding boxes to highlight enemy players**, and focus/comfort visuals — fully user-controlled.

+**What GPUs are supported?**
+Most modern GPUs with up-to-date drivers.
+Performance varies by hardware.

 **Do I need CUDA?**
-No. CUDA is optional and used only for NVIDIA GPU acceleration.
+No. CUDA is not required.
+It may be used for NVIDIA acceleration when available.

-**Where can I get help?**
+**Where do I get help?**
 Join our Discord community for support, updates, and feedback.

 ---